 Public libraries are open to everyone.
-You do not have to be a member of the library if you just want to read something in the library, ask a question or consult a reference work (e.g. a telephone directory or a dictionary or an encyclopaedia).
+You do not have to be a member of the library if you just want to read something in the library, ask a question or consult a reference work (for example, a telephone directory or a dictionary or an encyclopaedia).

 There are differences in the services particular libraries provide, depending on the size and location of the branch and on the policies of the library service.

 All public libraries provide books which can be borrowed by members of the library.
-All kinds of books can be borrowed, fiction (such as the latest bestseller or a classic novel) and non-fiction (such as history, biography, science, travel, self-help, etc.).
-In addition to standard books, libraries also have copies of many books in "large print" format, which are popular with readers with a visual impairment.
+All kinds of books can be borrowed, fiction (such as the latest bestseller or a classic novel) and non-fiction (such as history, biography, science, travel or self-help).
+In addition to standard books, libraries also have many books in large print format, which are popular with readers with a visual impairment.

-If the book you want is already out on loan, you can reserve it by filling in a reservation form.
+If the book you want is already out on loan, you can reserve it.
 The library will notify you when the book is available for you to borrow.

 In addition to books, in most libraries you can borrow audio-books, which are recorded readings of books.
 Books of all kinds are available on recording and they come on both cassettes and CDs.
 In some libraries you can borrow ebooks.

 In many libraries you can borrow compact discs and cassettes of music.
 These range from popular chart music to traditional and classical music.

 Some libraries have selections of prints and paintings which can also be borrowed.

 Public libraries carry a range of journals and periodicals including national and local newspapers and magazines on a variety of topics (for example, business, health and lifestyle, gardening, science, nature, history).